behu-kea/first-semester-java/topics/03 - programflow/conditionals-boolean.md

-## Erercise 1 - switch and ternary
+## Exercise 1 - switch and ternary

 Find a partner group.
 One groups investigates switch while the other investigates ternary expression.

-You have 30 minutes to prepare a presentation for the other group explaining the loop type you got.
-When preparing focus on these things
+You have 30 minutes to prepare a presentation for the other group explaining either switch or ternary When preparing focus on these things

-- How does the conditional work?
+- How does the conditional work that you picked?
-- Write a practical code example of how to use either swtich or ternary
+- Write a practical code example of how to use what your group picked
 - In what situations should someone use what you picked?

 The presentation should be around 5-10 minutes.
 Have the presentation as you like.
 If slides works for you then use that, if just code works for you the use that, if a document is better then use that.